Hakka people: Canada

-There are several Hakka communities across Canada.
-One group that embraces on Hakka culture in this diverse country is the Hakka Heritage Alliance.
-Also see Jamaica.
+There are several Hakka communities across Canada, such as the Hakka Heritage Alliance.

 Jamaica

-Most Chinese Jamaicans are Hakka; they have a long history in Jamaica.
-Between 1854 and 1884, nearly 5,000 Hakkas arrived in Jamaica in three major voyages.
-The Hakkas seized the opportunity to venture into a new land, embracing the local language, customs and culture.
-During the 1960s and 1970s, substantial migration of Jamaican Hakkas to the US and Canada have occurred.
-The Hakkas in Jamaica came mainly from Dongguan, Huiyang and Bao'an counties of Guangdong Province.
+Most Chinese Jamaican people are Hakka, coming mainly from Dongguan, Huiyang and Bao'an counties of Guangdong Province..
+Nearly 5,000 Hakka people arrived in Jamaica in three major voyages between 1854 and 1884.
+Substantial migration of Jamaican Hakka people to the US and Canada also occurred during the 1960s and 1970s.

 Suriname

-The Chinese in Suriname are homogeneous as a group and the great majority can trace their roots to Huidong'an (惠东安).
-One famous Hakka is President Henk Chin A Sen.
+Chinese people in Suriname are homogeneous as a group and the great majority can trace their roots to Huidong'an (惠东安).
+A notable Hakka person is President Henk Chin A Sen.

 Guyana

 Chinese people are a small minority at Guyana.
-Guyana's most prominent Hakka Chinese is its first president, Arthur Chung.
+Guyana's most prominent Hakka Chinese person is its first president, Arthur Chung.

 Oceania

 Australia

 Hakka people first arrived in Australia in the 1880s.
 Hakka arrivals were halted along with other Chinese immigrants during the White Australia policy era from 1901 to 1973 and resumed thereafter.
 Some estimate that there are now 100,000 Hakka people in Australia.